sonic-net/SONiC/doc/syslog/Syslog_Source_IP_test_plan.md

 config syslog del '2222::2222'
 ```
 5. Check syslog config by show syslog, the relevant config should be removed
-6. Check the corresponding interface of rsyslog server can not receive any syslog message with correct port and source ip
+6. Check the corresponding interface will not send any syslog message with related port and source ip
-7. Repeat steps 1-6 by setting different port, and check the port of received syslog message will be changed to the set one
+7. Repeat steps 1-6 by setting different port, and check the port of syslog message will be changed to the set one

-### Test cases #5 -  Disable mgmt VRF or remove data VRF exists in syslog config, there will an error prompt
+### Test cases #5 -  Disable mgmt VRF or remove data VRF exists in syslog config, there will be an error prompt
 1. Configure syslog sever with VRF/Source: set/set like below:
 ```
 config syslog add '3.3.3.3' ---source "5.5.5.5" --vrf "mgmt"